damianshub/PySpark_Automations/README.md

-PySpark Smart Schema Automation
+# PySpark Smart Schema Automation

-Smart Schema Automation
+Automatically infers and recommends Spark schemas for CSV and JSON datasets with column-level confidence metrics.
+Ideal for data engineers and analysts who want fast, reliable schema generation.

+---

 Lightweight PySpark utility that automatically infers and recommends an optimal Spark schema for CSV or JSON datasets based on a configurable sample size.
 It analyzes data types and field patterns, then outputs a recommended schema along with column-level correlation and confidence metrics to help you validate inference accuracy.